SimonCarlson/thesis/notes/logbook.md

+29/4-19:
+Rewrote larger parts of the qualitative evaluation.
+Tried to be more explanatory and provide more angles.

+Mailed Farhad the current state of the thesis (with preliminary qualitative results) and asked about when he thinks it is ready for booking a time slot for defense.

+Started thinking about future work and security considerations.

+Should ask someone about how to measure communication overhead.
+I know the 8/32 bytes of COSE overhead but not with DTLS.
+Really, really, really, really hope not running the server natively will interfere.
+How do I even sniff packets over the air with this setup?
+If I need another board USB ports will be an issue..
+Adapters?

+Energy consumption should be easier to solve, just gotta figure out the amps.
+Code size easy peasy.

 26/4-19:
 No further progress with connectivity.
 Starting tunslip as a tap interface only broke connectivity.
 CoAP messages to port 60001 does not work.
 Don't think I can bridge tun interfaces at all and don't know how to make native Contiki start as a tap instead.